-The present document describes our data-processing policy in relation to use of the www.lapis.finance website and associated resources, including social media (hereinafter the “Site”).
+The present document describes our data-processing policy in relation to use of the www.lapis.finance website, the Lapis Facts mobile app and associated resources, including social media (hereinafter the “Site”).

 The present document is to inform users, pursuant to and for the purposes of Article 4 par.
 5 of the Federal Act on Data Protection (FADP) and, where applicable, Articles 13 and 14 of European Regulation (EU) 679/2016 (“GDPR”), that personal data submitted or otherwise acquired in relation to activity on the Site will be processed in compliance with the principles of the legislation referred to above.